-My research interests are in stellar dynamics, a field at the interface between astronomy, physics, and applied mathematics.
+My research interests are in stellar dynamics, a field at the interface of applied mathematics, astronomy, and physics.
 I specialise in the dynamics of collisional stellar systems, such as star clusters and galactic nuclei, which I study by means of analytical, numerical, and observational approaches.

-From an astrophysics viewpoint, I am interested in the formation and evolution of low-mass stellar systems because they define the intriguing boundary between our current notions of ‘star clusters’ and ‘dwarf galaxies’.
-This is the small-scale frontier of galaxy formation and a central challenge for ‘near-field’ cosmology in the era of Gaia, LIGO and JWST — with wide-ranging implications for fundamental physics.
-My activities aim at addressing three key open questions: How did the first stellar aggregates form in the early universe?
+From an astrophysics viewpoint, I am interested in the formation and evolution of low-mass stellar systems because they define the intriguing boundary between our current notions of star clusters and dwarf galaxies.
+This is the small-scale frontier of galaxy formation and a central challenge for near-field cosmology in the era of Gaia, LIGO and JWST — with wide-ranging implications for fundamental physics.
+My activities aim to address three key open questions: How did the first stellar aggregates form in the early universe?
 Is there a ‘missing link’ between stellar and super-massive black holes?
-Where is the limit for the presence of the invisible ‘dark’ matter on small astrophysical scales?
+Where is the limit for the presence of dark matter on small astrophysical scales?

 Read more about my research in the magazine article “Breaking news from old globular clusters” or have a general overview of the state of the art of my field as described in “A MODEST review”, or the video lecture “Small stellar systems, big astrophysical questions”.